SEA BASS VS FARM FRESH SEA BASS?

 Over 90% of fish consumed in Singapore is imported.
 Sea bass from multiple sources goes through the fishery ports to wholesalers and retailers, and then the end-consumer.

 Tracing the source of the sea bass, and whether it is sea-grown or not, is no easy task.

-That aside, the freshness of the harvest - how long the fish has journeyed or been stored, how the fish was slaughtered and handled, etc - makes a big difference too. ( More... )
+That aside, the freshness of the harvest - how long the fish has been stored and under what conditions, how the fish was slaughtered and handled, etc - makes a big difference too.